ryan-g2/exitequity/README.md

 # Automated Cypress tests for exitequity.com

 This project is an example test suite for the exitequity.com website.
 This suite is 'living code' and will evolve over time.
-The main idea is to eventually build out multiple automated test types for this site using Cypress as a focus.

 This suite can be run as any configuration of individual tests or 'all together'.
 See the **Running tests with tags** section for